curl/everything-curl/http/http3.md

 A certain amount of QUIC connection attempts will fail, partly because many networks and hosts block or throttle the traffic.

-Currently, curl features no fall-back logic but if a HTTP/3 (or QUIC rather) connection fails it will be reported as, yes, a failure.
+Currently, curl features no fall-back logic but if an HTTP/3 (or QUIC rather) connection fails it will be reported as, yes, a failure.

 Web browsers will upgrade to HTTP/3 in the background and only switch over